Emotional Intelligence

 strong in at least 5 of 8 key emotional competencies sold policies

-• How long employees stay at a company and how productive they are while
+worth $114,000. - How long employees stay at a company and how productive they are while

 working there is determined by their relationship with their immediate

 supervisor.
-People with “good” bosses (defined as having high EQ) are four times less likely to leave than those with “poor” bosses.
+People with “good” bosses (defined as having high EQ) are four times less likely to leave than those with “poor” bosses. - A large beverage firm started assessing EQ when selecting new executives,

 and attrition dropped 44%.
 They also found that division leaders with